ignacioSuay/spring-stream/README.md

 <h2>Implementation</h2>

-note: Please find the source code in <a href="https://github.com/ignacioSuay/spring-stream">github.</a>
+note: The source code is available in <a href="https://github.com/ignacioSuay/spring-stream">github.</a>

 <h3>1.
 Dependencies</h3>

 I have created both projects using the http://start.spring.io/ website.

  The publisher microservice will contain the following dependencies:
- - spring boot
+ - Spring boot
- - spring boot starter web
+ - Spring boot starter web
- - spring cloud starter stream rabbit
+ - Spring cloud starter stream rabbit
- - lombok
+ - Lombok

 While the subscriber microservice has the following dependencies:
-- spring boot
+- Spring boot
-- spring cloud starter stream rabbit
+- Spring cloud starter stream rabbit
-- lombok
+- Lombok

 Bear in mind that in this project I am using RabbitMQ as a message broker but we could use any other message broker like Reddis, ActiveMq or Kafka.
 Also I like to use Lomkok in my projects because reduces the boilerplate code in Java but we don't actually need it for the goal of this project.

-You could find the <a href="https://github.com/ignacioSuay/spring-stream/blob/master/publisher/pom.xml">producer</a> and <a href="https://github.com/ignacioSuay/spring-stream/blob/master/subscriber/pom.xml">subscriber</a> files in github.
+You could find the <a href="https://github.com/ignacioSuay/spring-stream/blob/master/publisher/pom.xml">producer</a> and <a href="https://github.com/ignacioSuay/spring-stream/blob/master/subscriber/pom.xml">subscriber</a> pom.xml files in github.

 <h3>2.
 Build the publisher microservice</h3>